What is a hazard?

 - A work task that requires risky actions like climbing, lifting or reaching

 - Working alone or in isolation where there is a risk of violence

 - A lack of personal protective equipment in stock

 If you think, “that’s an accident waiting to happen,” then it’s probably a hazard.

 It is important to be proactive about any hazard you encounter.
-In this way, you are protecting yourself, your co-workers and patients.
+In this way, you are protecting yourself, your co-workers and your patients, residents or clients.